rathodmansi/Replication-Study-Housing-Production-Function/Data/Readme.md

 ### Contents:

 The project focuses on new housing construction in Allegheny county in Pennsylvania, which contains the metropolitan area of Pittsburgh.
 The city of Pittsburgh used a two rate property taxation system from 1913-2001.
 The data comes from the Allegheny County Web site, which is maintained by the Office of Property Assessments.
 The Web site provides access to a database with detailed information about all properties, both residential and commercial, in the entire county.
 The complete database lists 561,174 properties.
+This is not a commercial data as it only lists the properties by a numerical property ID and does not contain any identifiable information about its owners.

 ### Data:
 1. Pittsburgh_post1995.txt: